Connect with others who understand.

 Bone Marrow Transplant

-People with CLL who are younger, don’t have other major health issues, and are at risk for relapse may be able to undergo allogeneic bone marrow transplant.
-During this procedure, a person is treated with high-dose chemotherapy.
-This aggressive treatment kills both leukemia cells and the progenitor cells that produce new blood cells.
+People with CLL who are younger, don’t have other major health issues or risk factors, and have had a relapse or refractory disease (doesn’t respond to treatment) may be able to undergo allogeneic bone marrow transplant.
+During this procedure, a person is given high-dose chemotherapy.
+This aggressive treatment kills leukemia cells along with cells that produce new blood cells.
 Following chemotherapy, the person receives new progenitor blood cells from a donor.
 Those cells divide and make healthy blood cells for the person who received the transplant.

 Other Treatment Options

 Doctors sometimes recommend other procedures to treat specific CLL symptoms.
 Among them is radiation therapy, used to treat enlarged lymph nodes.
-Additionally, if a person with CLL has splenomegaly — an enlarged spleen — their doctor may recommend surgically removing it.
-People with CLL may also be able to access new treatment options by participating in clinical trials, which are types of research studies.
+Additionally, if a person with CLL has an enlarged spleen, their doctor may recommend surgically removing it.
+People with CLL may also be able to access new treatment options by participating in oncology clinical trials.

-In general, 85.7 percent of people with CLL will live for five years or more after being diagnosed.
-However, your doctor can better estimate your individual CLL prognosis by considering your own personal characteristics.
+In general, about 88 percent of people with CLL will live for five years or more after being diagnosed.
+However, your doctor can better estimate your individual CLL prognosis by considering your personal characteristics.
 Factors that may lead to a worse prognosis include:

 • Older age